 One of the ways Crossroads School supports students and parents is by providing information about the psycho-educational evaluations that we ask to accompany enrollment.

 A psycho-educational evaluation is a thorough assessment of the child’s intellectual and academic functioning.
 These assessments are invaluable to faculty members in that they provide important information for the development of each child’s individualized educational plan and/or social/emotional program.

-Crossroads School requires incoming students to have a psychoeducational assessment completed within the last three years and existing students to provide renewed testing every three years (from last date of testing).
+Since these evaluations are so beneficial, we require incoming students to supply the school with a psycho-educational evaluation completed within the last three years.
+In order to keep abreast of any significant changes, existing students are required to provide the school with an updated report every three years (from last date of testing).

-Below, you will find two excellent articles about Psychoeducational testing.
-We strongly encourage you to read them and ask us any questions you may have.
+Below, you will find two excellent articles about psycho-educational testing.
+We strongly encourage you to read them and contact us with any questions you may have.

 What is psychoeducational testing?
 How can you prepare your child for it? by: Kim Glenchur | March 9, 2016 Great!
 Schools